-Reviewed by James Ranger
+Reviewed by Jamie Ranger

 Cesar Rendueles argues that the great ideological cliché of our time is the idea that advancements made in communication technologies, specifically the way in which the internet has ingratiated itself into our everyday lives, are of net benefit to those who, from a broadly left-wing political position, wish to improve our economic and political conditions.
 In opposition to this notion, Rendueles argues that the internet, rather than augmenting reality, actually diminishes it, reducing our ability to see the interdependence of our social relations, and thus impedes the developments of the care-giving institutions required to ameliorate the suffering caused by contemporary neoliberal capitalism.